bdambrosio/AllTheWorldAPlay/README.md

 # AllTheWorldAPlay
-All the world is a play, we are but actors in it.
+We are but actors in it.